 An ECG is the recording of the electrical activity of the heart through electrodes.
-In the Vagus ECG watch the electrodes are under the watch and on the metal surface on the left side of the watch.
+In smartwatch ECGS the electrodes are under the watch and on the metal surface beside or on the top of the watch.

 How do I do an ECG test with the Vagus ECG smartwatch?

 To record an ECG, you have to rest your hand on the leg or a table.
-Then press ‘Vagus Test or ‘Base ECG Test’ on the watch face.
-Now place your right hand partly over the watch so that you still see most of the watch face.
-Place your right hand’s thumb on the watch’s left side electrode metal surface.
-Then follow the instructions shown on the watch.
+Then initiate the ECG recording with the manufacturer’s watch app.
+Place your right hand’s thumb on the watch’s electrode metal surface.
+Then follow the instructions shown on the watch / app.
 Sit still while doing the full test.

-No, it is not since we do not provide any medical- or disease diagnostics with the watch.
+No, they are not since and we do not provide any medical- or disease diagnostics.
 It is not a medical device and should not be used as such.